VimalGit/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Average daily activity patter after imputing](figure/Average daily activity patter after imputing-1.png)

-####As you can see from the data and graph above, the interval mean values have gone down after imputing the missing values with overall mean.
+####As you can see from the data and graph above, the interval mean values have gone down from 206 to 184 after imputing the missing values with overall mean.

 ###Activity patterns between Weekdays and Weekends with imputed data